rekalogika/rekalogika-docs/docs/analytics/04-query/01-querying.md

 The `from` method is used to specify the summary entity class that you want to query.

-### `groupBy` and `addGroupBy`
+### `withDimensions` and `addDimension`

-The `groupBy` method is used to specify the dimensions of the query.
+These methods are used to specify the dimensions to include in the result.
 The dimension name is the same as the property name of your summary class.
-The order in `groupBy` is important, and will be used to determine the order of the dimensions in the result.

-### `select` and `addSelect`

-The `select` method is used to specify the measures of the query.
-Again, the measure name is the name of the property in the summary class.

-### `where` and `andWhere`
+### `dice` and `andDice`

-The `where` method is used to filter the data.
-The method accepts a Doctrine Criteria `Expression` object.
+These methods are used to filter the data.
+They accept a Doctrine Criteria `Expression` object.

 ## The `Result` Object